ficusrobusta/Appointment_Booking_Data_Analysis/README.md

 # Tips for completing the test:

 - You can undertake the analysis using whichever tools or techniques you like (e.g. R, Python, Power BI, Excel etc..).
 We suggest you use the tools you are most familiar and comfortable with.
-- The output of your work should be appropriate for your imaginary audience (eg. Go Instore’s Senior Leadership Team).
+- The output of your work should be appropriate for your imaginary audience (eg. Senior Leadership Team).
 - Don’t over complicate it.